Hassan Sunny: Singapore Armed Forces (Warriors)

 In December 2011, Sunny joined the Singapore Armed Forces FC.
 Sunny later played in the AFC Cup against Indonesian the club Semen Padang in a 3–1 defeat on 5 March 2013.
 He registered his first clean sheet in the competition in a 1–0 victory over Indian club Churchill Brothers on 10 April 2013.
 He participated in the 2014 S.League season when the Warriors FC won the league title.
 He went on to became the first goalkeeper to win the S.League 'Player of the Year' award in 2014.

 Army United

 Sunny joined Army United for the 2015 Thai Premier League season, making his debut in a 1–0 win over Royal Thai Navy.
 In November 2015, he signed a new two-year contract with the club Army United The Daily Telegraph ranked him 18th in its list of the top 20 goalkeepers worldwide in 2016.
 Following Army United’s relegation from Thai League 1 in December 2016, he was released, bringing his two-year tenure with the club to a close.

 Home United

 Following his release from the Thai League side, Sunny signed for S.League side Home United on 6 January 2017.
 He was named club captain for the 2017 season.

 Gainare Tottori trials

-On 10 February 2017, Sunny joined J3 League club Gainare Tottori.
+On 10 February 2017, Sunny joined Japanese third-tier (J3) club Gainare Tottori.
 He played for Gainare in two friendly matches.